LukaLiegis/quant/README.md

 A systematic time series momentum strategy with volatility adjusted position sizing across all asset classes.

 ### waymo_long
-A not so serious approach of trying to go long waymo by removing all of Google's other businesses from its stock price.
+A not so serious approach of trying to decompose Google's stock price and go long waymo by removing all of Google's other businesses from its stock price.

 ### volatility_forecasting
 Comparing different volatility forecasting methods (HAR, Kernel Ridge) from research papers.
 A single way is used to calculate volatility and the methods are compared to a standard GARCH model to see how each model's forecasting ability differs.